ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         The library requires initializing by a call to `psa_crypto_init()`.

     ..  note::
-        To perform a multi-part hash-and-sign signature verification algorithm, first use a :ref:`multi-part hash operation <hash-mp>` to hash the message and then pass the resulting hash to `psa_verify_hash()`. :code:`PSA_ALG_GET_HASH(alg)` can be used to determine the hash algorithm to use.
+        To perform a multi-part hash-and-sign signature verification algorithm, first use a :ref:`multi-part hash operation <hash-mp>` to hash the message and then pass the resulting hash to `psa_verify_hash()` or `psa_verify_hash_with_context()`. :code:`PSA_ALG_GET_HASH(alg)` can be used to determine the hash algorithm to use.

 .. function:: psa_verify_message_with_context

     .. summary::
-        Verify the signature of a message with a public key and a non-default context.
+        Verify the signature of a message with a public key and a supplied context.
 For hash-and-sign algorithms, this includes the hashing step.

     .. param:: psa_key_id_t key
         Identifier of the key to use for the operation.
 It must be a public key or an asymmetric key pair.
 The key must permit the usage `PSA_KEY_USAGE_VERIFY_MESSAGE`.